ionic-team/ionic-framework/core/src/components/menu-controller/readme.md

 #### get()

 Used to get a menu instance.
-If a `menuId` is not provided then it'll return the first menu found.
-If a `menuId` is `left` or `right`, then it'll return the enabled menu on that side.
-Otherwise, if a `menuId` is provided, then it'll try to find the menu using the menu's `id` property.
-If a menu is not found then it'll return `null`.
+If a menu is not provided then it will return the first menu found.
+If the specified menu is `left` or `right`, then it will return the enabled menu on that side.
+Otherwise, it will try to find the menu using the menu's `id` property.
+If a menu is not found then it will return `null`.

 #### getMenus()